azixMcAze/Unity-SerializableDictionary/README.md

 - Types drawn with a folding arrow (such as `Quaternion` or any serializable class) used as keys or values will have an empty label next to the arrow.

     ![Complex type screenshot](http://azixmcaze.github.io/files/SerializableDictionary_screenshot4.png)
 - Multiple editing of scripts using `SerializableDictionaries` in the inspector is not supported.
-The inspector will show the dictionnaries but data loss is likely to occur.
+The inspector will show the dictionaries but data loss is likely to occur.
 - The conflicting key detection does not work when using `LayerMask` as key.
 The `LayerMask` value is changed after the `CustomPropertyDrawer` execution.

 ## Usage